AEI-ACR/pyseobnr/docs/source/basic_usage.rst

 Standard interface
 ------------------

-``pyseobnr`` provides an interface that closely follows the conventions used in in the `gwsignal`_ waveform interface.
+``pyseobnr`` provides an interface that closely follows the conventions used in the `gwsignal`_ waveform interface.

 In this interface, one first constructs a :py:class:`GenerateWaveform